-So Freya, when it comes to the the shoppings that have changed?
-Do you actually think they're throwing up food?
-Way too sooner?
+So Freya, when it comes to the shoppings that have changed?
+Do you actually think they're throwing out food?
+Way too soon?
 So do you think they could probably leave it on the shelves for a bit longer?
 Or?
 What's your thoughts there?
-Um,

 Freya Gan 26:48